 I’ve been blessed to leave the interstate and get to know some of the people in Lumberton, as described in my post on the Third Annual Beer Snob Pig Picking and Beer Snob event at the Kenney’s.
 You should read about it.
 It’s a wonderful event, started by a hyper-diverse group of friends who decided to cook a whole hog and drink craft beer.
 The pork and the beer are great, as are the multitude of side dishes people bring.
 But it’s the people that are the real attraction.
 The pig picking is now a big affair, with a crowd of people from all backgrounds and occupations and ages, white collar, blue collar, and no collar.
 They’re lovely people, people who I know will help each other.
 And now they and so many others have been hit hard by hurricane winds and record rains.
 Lumberton will rebound, but it will take a while, and even then some folks will never get over it.
 In the meantime, it will be individual people, not statistics who are suffering.
 Pray for Lumberton.

-Click “follow” to receive blog posts in your email box, or bookmark us and check in for time to time.
-If you’re planning a trip, you can “Search” the name of the city, state or country.
+Click “follow” on our front page to receive blog posts in your email box.
+Or bookmark us and check in from time to time.
+If you’re planning a trip, you can “Search” the name of the city, state or country for good restaurants (in Europe, usually close to sites, like the Louvre or the Van Gogh Museum, that you’ll want to visit in any event).
 Comments, questions, and suggestions of places to eat or stories to cover are very welcome.
 And check out our Instagram page, johntannerbbq.